 Having legal help is also invaluable for people whose disability makes it difficult for them to visit a Social Security office themselves and wait in long government lines.
 If your Social Security Disability claim is not won, no fee will be collected.

-If you live in Florida and have further questions about Social Security Disability, please contact our experienced Florida Social Security lawyers today for a free initial consultation.
+If you live in Florida and have further questions about Social Security Disability, please contact our experienced Florida disability claims lawyers today for a free initial consultation.
+Colling Gilbert Wright & Carter can be reached online or by phone at (855) 880-4741.